shenwei356/kmcp/README.md

-# KMCP - K-mer-based Metagenomic Classification and Profiling
+# KMCP: accurate metagenomic profiling of both prokaryotic and viral organisms by pseudo alignment

 ![](kmcp-logo.png)